untidy-hair/calleee/docs/guide/custom-matchers.rst

 Subclassing ``Matcher``
 -----------------------

-The canonical way of creating a custom matcher type is to inherit from the :class:`~callee.base.Matcher` base class.
+The canonical way of creating a custom matcher type is to inherit from the :class:`~calleee.base.Matcher` base class.

 The only method you need to override there is ``match``.
 It shall take a single argument -- the ``value`` to test -- and return a boolean result: